Rouslan/NTracer/doc/ntracer.rst

         Set the scene's camera to a copy of the provided value.

-        If the scene has been locked by a :py:class:`.render.Renderer`, this function will raise an exception instead.
+        If the scene has been locked by a renderer, this function will raise an exception instead.

     .. py:method:: set_fov(fov)

         Set the field of vision.

-        If the scene has been locked by a :py:class:`.render.Renderer`, this function will raise an exception instead.
+        If the scene has been locked by a renderer, this function will raise an exception instead.

         :param fov: The new field of vision in radians.